Articles

 3. Check the scannability of the page or screen

-As it was already mentioned, users don’t usually read and observe all the content on the page or screen from the starting point: instead, they start from quick scanning to understand if it contains something they need or want.
-Knowing the eye-tracking models, Gestalt principles, and laws of visual hierarchy, designers and information architects can put the core data and interactive elements to the zones of high and natural visibility.
+As it was already mentioned, users don’t usually read and observe all the content on the page or screen from the starting point: instead, they start with a quick scan to understand if it contains something they need or want.
+Knowing the eye-tracking models, Gestalt principles, and laws of visual hierarchy, designers and information architects can put the core data and interactive elements in the zones of high and natural visibility.

-Calls to action (CTA), in particular, should be instantly seen in the first seconds on the page or screen.
+Calls to action (CTAs), in particular, should be immediately visible in the first seconds on the page or screen.
 In the interfaces for e-commerce, CTA elements are the core factor of effective interaction with the product playing a crucial role in usability and navigability and therefore in getting profits.
 When all the path of interaction and transitions is built clearly for users but CTA element is not thought-out, placed or designed well, users can get confused and will need to take additional effort trying to achieve their goals.
 That increases the risk of poor conversion rates and general user experience.

-The respect to the customer lies not in pouring out your thanks.
+The respect for the customer lies not in pouring out your thanks.
 The real respect is in saving users’ time and effort day in and day out.
-Here are some design practices which can make the interface effort-saving:
+Here are some design practices that can make the interface effort-saving:

 Show related products.
 Seen on the item page as recommendations close to the features of this particular product can make the process of search and browsing much faster for users.
 However, it’s vital to check together with developers that this section really works according to the algorithm which shows suitable items, not random ones.

 Strive for a minimal number of clicks.
 If going from page to page or jumping from screen to screen is not a part of the journey into the sales funnel, save every users’ click possible.
 Too many operations are tiring and annoying which is a kind of negative emotion.
-And emotions have a huge influence on user experience and make retaining users much harder.
-Minimize the number of clicks in the way of choosing and buying whenever it’s possible – this way you respect user’s time better than politest words of thanks.
+And emotions have a significant influence on user experience, making user retention much harder.
+Minimize the number of clicks in the way of choosing and buying whenever it’s possible – this way you respect users’ time better than polite words of thanks.

 Simplify the sign-in process.
-Imagine the situation when you got to the amazing website selling the goods of your dream, and they are presented in such a stylish way that you want to buy them at once.
-But when you click the button “Buy”, you are taken to the huge long from which you have to fill in to register on that website.
+Imagine the moment when you arrive at the amazing website selling the goods of your dreams, and they are presented in such a stylish way that you want to buy them right away.
+But when you click the button “Buy”, you are taken to the long form, from which you have to fill in to register on that website.
 That will cool down your hot wish to buy everything right here, right now, isn’t it?
 You change from the state “Take my money, give me that” to “Really?
 20 points to fill in before I can buy?” in split seconds.
-Not all the users will survive that transformation and the website or app will lose a part of buyers.
+Not all users will survive that transformation, and the website or app will lose some buyers.
 So, it’s necessary to make the sign-in/log-in process as simple as possible.

 tubik_studio_website_ui_bakery